julianeon/useful-bash-scripts/README.md

 This script tells you all the files that were last modified on the date you provide.

 If you want to know when you last worked on a file, if you give it the day in the format month-day-year, this script will tell you.
-(Note: only works if you haven't edited the file again since that day).

 Run it like this: